namedwebsockets/networkwebsockets/README.md

 A web page or application can create a new Named Web Socket by choosing an appropriate *channel type* (`local` or `network`) and *channel name* (any alphanumeric name) via any of the available [Named Web Socket interfaces](#named-web-socket-interfaces).
 When other web pages or applications create their own Named Web Socket connection with the same *type* and *name* they will join any matching Named Web Socket network.

 ![Named Web Sockets](https://raw.githubusercontent.com/namedwebsockets/namedwebsockets/images/networkwebsockets_diagram.png "Named Web Sockets")

+You can read more about the network-level security used by Named Web Sockets on [this wiki page](https://github.com/namedwebsockets/namedwebsockets/wiki/Introduction-to-Secure-DNS-based-Service-Discovery-\(DNS-SSD\)).

 ### Getting started